Falmouth-Games-Academy/comp270-worksheet-D/README.md

 Asteroid spawn rate increased to 100 and pressing space spawns 3 bullets.

 ### Part D
+In the first test the pointIsInside function is run many times, which was what I was expecting as for every bullet that is shot, each asteroid checks its position.
 ![alt text](https://i.imgur.com/JC5jmA1.png)
+I then ran the profiler with the tests active and was surprised to see that the matrix multiplication function was running the most.
+Upon investigating this, it was because the test had the asteroid probability set to 100, and the matrix multiplication is called in the asteroids draw function.
+This is further cause for reducing the amount of asteroids there should be.
 ![alt text](https://i.imgur.com/baM4Kna.png)

 ### Part E
+For the memory test I expected the memory to spike whenever a bullet collided with an asteroid as it would then generate a new asteroid.
+I also noticed that when shooting the memory usage increased slightly.
+This becomes an issue, you can see in snapshot 4, when you hold down the shoot button.
 ![alt text](https://i.imgur.com/NyfDo46.png)
+Similarly, I ran the test case with the asteroid spawn rate at 100, and it was entirely what I expected.
+The memory allocation increased exponentially as more asteroids were spawned.
 ![alt text](https://i.imgur.com/77C3jIp.png)